openthings/docker/man/docker-pause.1.md

 # DESCRIPTION

-The `docker pause` command suspends all processes in the specified containers.
+The `docker pause` command suspends all processes in a container.
 On Linux, this uses the cgroups freezer.
 Traditionally, when suspending a process the `SIGSTOP` signal is used, which is observable by the process being suspended.
 With the cgroups freezer the process is unaware, and unable to capture, that it is being suspended, and subsequently resumed.
 On Windows, only Hyper-V containers can be paused.